SwiftlyPHP/database/docs/builder/PdoAdapterBuilder/setSocket.md

 $database = new Database($adapter);
 ```

-The above will create a new [PdoAdapter] connected to a MySQL database through
+The above will create a new [PdoAdapter] connected to a MySQL database using
 the socket **/var/run/mysqld/mysqld.sock**.

 ## See Also